Dizzy-K/MMPro/README.md

 # MMPro
-[ACM MM 2025] MMPro: A Decoupled Perception-Thinking-Execution Framework for Secure GUI Agent
+The paper "MMPro: A Decoupled Perception-Thinking-Execution Framework for Secure GUI Agent" has been accepted by ACM MM25.

+Coming Soon...